These cards make the conversations you’ve been avoiding feel natural, safe, and actually productive.

 But because you're genuinely interested in their world, and they can feel the difference.

-You'll learn what apps they love, what creators they follow, how they express themselves online - the positive parts of their digital life you've been missing.
+You'll learn what apps they love, what creators they follow, how they express themselves online.

 When you have regular, low-pressure conversations about tech, your teen learns: "I can talk to Mom/Dad about this stuff."
 So when something scary happens, they already know you're safe to come to.